tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 </figure>

-Another exciting event, we just leased a new electric Hyundai Ioniq 5 SEL.
+Another exciting update: we just leased a new electric Hyundai Ioniq 5 SEL.

-G and I have both never leased cars before, but with the recent rebates and amazing lease deals, we decided to lease one for 3 years.

-The total lease cost works out to be $4100 per year, which is less than the annual depreciation of our Lexus gas car.
+Neither G nor I had leased a car before, but with the current rebates and great lease deals, we decided on a three-year lease.
+The total cost works out to $4,100 per year—less than the annual depreciation on our Lexus gas car.

-We both love the car, it's quiet, very comfortable, has lots of safety features and has a huge screen for map navigation.
-I am not a car person, but I must say this car has really made everyday driving so much more enjoyable.
+We both love the Ioniq.
+It’s quiet, comfortable, packed with safety features, and has a huge screen for navigation.
+I’m not a car person, but I have to admit this one makes daily driving much more enjoyable.

-Material things alone cannot make us happy, but it sure can bring us some bits of happiness in our daily life.
-I feel so thankful and happy every time I get into the car.
+Of course, material things alone don’t bring happiness—but they can add joy to daily life.
+I feel thankful and happy every time I get into the car.

-I enjoy personal finance so did some math on the car.
-Suppose we drive 10,000 miles a year.
-Our previous Lexus had 24 miles per gallon.
-The average gas price in California is about $4.50.gallon, so driving that 10K miles will cost us $1875/year in gas.
-Our new electric gar can go about 3.9 miles per kwh and we charge our car at home during off peak times.
-That same 10K miles will cost cost us $360 a year in electric bills.
+Since I enjoy personal finance, I ran the numbers: if we drive 10,000 miles a year, our old Lexus at 24 mpg with California gas prices averaging $4.50/gallon would cost about $1,875 annually in fuel.
+Our new electric car gets about 3.9 miles per kWh, and since we charge at home during off-peak hours, those same 10,000 miles cost only about $360 a year in electricity.

-Not only are we saving money with this Hyundai Ioniq, we both much prefer driving and riding this car than the Lexus gas car.
+Not only are we saving money with the Ioniq, but we also both prefer driving it to the Lexus.

-I'm so thankful G and I ave very similar taste and work so well together.
-We both did research and found a good deal online, and we made a 5 hour round trip to pick up the car.
+I’m so thankful G and I share similar taste and work well together.
+We researched, found a great deal online, and even made a five-hour round trip to pick up the car.

 <figure>
   <a href="#"><img src="{{ '/images/hyundai-ioniq.jpg' | absolute_url }}" alt=""></a>